MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Get-Member.md

 ### Example 6: Get members for an array

 This example demonstrates how to find the members of an array of objects.
-When you pipe and array of objects to `Get-Member`, the cmdlet returns a member list for each unique object type in the array.
+When you pipe an array of objects to `Get-Member`, the cmdlet returns a member list for each unique object type in the array.
 If you pass the array using the **InputObject** parameter, the array is treated as a single object.